 Different types of decisions likely entail different processes.
 In particular, decisions about direction (where to go) and timing (when to go) of movement fundamentally differ.
 Influence patterns might thus vary depending on decision types.
 In addition, leadership tendency is likely a very versatile trait: probably differences in patterns between group of a same species, + influence might be expressed in more than one way, or differently in different contexts

-Thanks to new technologies, more and more studies are able to look at leadership and influence patterns in wild social groups, which is great.
-However, many are able to study only one group at a time, are inferring leadership from a single metric (for instance who’s in the front), and/or don’t necessarily discriminate between different decision types like direction and timing.
+Thanks to new technologies, more and more studies are able to look at leadership and influence patterns in wild social groups.
+This should enable a comprehensive assessment of factors that influence leadership.
+However, so far many studies have been restricted by technical or logistical limitations.
+As a result some studies were only able to investigate one group at a time.
+Example …, are inferring leadership from a single metric - example: who’s in the front).
+Finally, other studies were unable to discriminate between different decision types like direction and timing.
 Brief review of previous literature on influence / leadership, including the ways it was quantified and what the results were

-Here, we developed a framework to infer leadership in moving animal groups through multiple approaches, explicitly accounting for differences in decisions regarding direction and timing of travel.
+Here, we developed a framework to infer leadership in moving animal groups through multiple approaches.
+This framework explicitly allows us to account for differences in decision-making regarding direction and timing of travel.

 We use a dataset made up of very-high resolution gps tracks of wild habituated meerkats in 5 different groups of varying sizes.

+Wie studied decision making during movement in groups of meerkats Latin name.
 Meerkats: small highly social mammals leaving in the arid parts of southern Africa.
 Spend their day travelling as a highly cohesive group while each individual forages independently by digging the ground for food.
 Mechanisms by which they manage to maintain cohesion and make decision during movement is not well-known.
-While meerkat groups are socially structured with two dominant individuals monopolizing most of the breeding, it is unclear whether higher social status also translates to more influence or leadership during movement.
+Meerkat groups are socially structured with two dominant individuals monopolizing most of the breeding.
+However, it is unclear whether higher social status also translates to more influence or leadership for non-breeding activities, such as movement.
 Also highly developed vocal communication, with several calls directly related with coordination during movement.
-Their particular social structure and movement dynamics, make meerkat an interesting model species to further our understanding of the diversity of collective movement mechanisms in the wild.
+Their particular social structure, active communication and movement dynamics, make meerkat an interesting model species to further our understanding of the diversity of collective movement mechanisms in the wild.

-Our questions: (1) Are their particular individuals of particular statuses with more influence over others during movement, and are these patterns consistent across groups?
+Our questions: (1) Are there particular individuals of particular statuses with more influence over others during movement, and are these patterns consistent across groups?
 (2) Are meerkats more influenced by the position or the movement of other more influential individuals ?
 (3) Do individuals which have high influence over direction of movement also have a lot of influence regarding timing and vice-versa?

 METHODS